Privacy & Security

 Please note that once we believe that we have resolved the dispute or validated the accuracy of the data we hold, we will continue to process your data in accordance with our overriding legitimate interest.

 If you believe that we do not have the right to process your personal data, you may object to our processing.
-In such cases, we may continue processing only if we can show our overriding legal grounds for processing out-weigh your rights and freedoms under the GDPR.
-However, we will process your personal data if it is required for the determination, exercise or defence of legal claims (note that this right only provides you with the ability to raise your objections, not a blanket right to have any and all processing ceased).
+In such cases, we may continue processing only if we can show compelling legitimate grounds for processing which outweigh your rights and freedoms under UK GDPR.
+We may also continue to process your personal data where it is required for the establishment, exercise or defence of legal claims.
+This right gives you the ability to raise your objections, but it is not a blanket right to have all processing stopped.

 Where processing is based on your consent or for the performance of a contract, you have the right to data portability.
 As outlined within this Privacy Policy, we will in most circumstances process your data under its legitimate interest to do so.
 Whilst it is unlikely that this right will apply in the context of our processing, we will consider requests where you feel this right applies.